redigebretsi/semanticwebfinalproject/README.md

 # SemanticWebProject
 Our Project is based on Lyon City Guide most of the data are situated in Lyon area.
 The project is divided into 2 parts:
 ## 1.Extract Data Project Folder
-* Read the static data either from CSV or from JSON.
+* Read the static data either from CSV or from JSON file as well as API.
 * Generate a model as per our ontology.
 * Save it in Triple Store in our case Apache Jena Fuseki.
-* We have also stored dynamic bicycle and weather data in our triple store.
+* We have also stored dynamic bicycle and weather data in our triple store by reading respective APIs.

 ## 2. Web development for Lyon City Guide in bicycleSharingStations Project Folder